 When Dr. Loomis is talking to the doctors in the empty classroom, Dr. Loomis is sitting in seat #37.

 John Carpenter: [Bowling Green] There are numerous references to Carpenter's childhood hometown of Bowling Green, Kentucky.
-The performance of the film's musical score is credited to "The Bowling Green Philharmonic."
+The performance of the film's musical score is credited to "The Bowling Green Philharmonic".
 There is no Philharmonic in Bowling Green.
 The "orchestra" is actually Carpenter and assorted musical friends.
-In one scene the subtitle depicts the location as "Smiths Grove, IL."
+In one scene the subtitle depicts the location as "Smiths Grove, Illinois".
 Smiths Grove is actually a small town of about 600 people located 15 miles north of Bowling Green on I-65.
 There are also numerous references in Halloween to street names that are major roads in the greater Bowling Green area.